bjohnnyd/fs-tool/content/input/nomenclature.md

 ## KIR

 KIR alleles supplied are valid with or without acronym and with or without  allele specifed.
 However, alleles speciefed have to have at least the three letter series specified (`KIR2DL1*003` vs `KIR2DL1*3`).
-The `KIR acronym` is not required and can be ommited both in input and in the column names of cohort data.
+The `KIR acronym` is not required and can be ommited in the column names of cohort data.

 | Example | Valid |
 | :-----: | :----:|